Northern elephant seal: History and status

 While the population is rising in the state of California, some colonies farther south are experiencing declining populations, likely due to rising sea and air temperatures.
 In Baja California, the two largest colonies, in Guadalupe and San Benito, have seen consistently declining numbers for the past two decades.
 Seeing as populations farther north are consistently increasing, it has been hypothesized that this discrepancy is due to a change in migration patterns.
 As sea and air temperatures rise, Northern elephant seals may not be migrating as far south as they have previously.
 The climate is expected to continue warming, and southern populations are expected to continue falling.

 Populations of rookery sites in California have increased during the past century.
 At Año Nuevo State Park, for example, no individuals were observed whatsoever until 1955; the first pup born there was observed in the early 1960s.
 Currently, thousands of pups are born every year at Año Nuevo, on both the island and mainland.
-The growth of the site near San Simeon has proved even more spectacular; no animals were there prior to 1990.
+The growth of the site, Piedras Blancas, which is near San Simeon, has proved even more spectacular; no animals were there prior to 1990.
+The Piedras Blancas elephant seal rookery has become the largest on the mainland.
 Currently, the San Simeon site hosts more breeding animals than Año Nuevo State Park during winter season.

+In February 2026, the first case of Highly Pathogenic Avian Influenza (H5N1) was confirmed in the species via testing of pups at Año Nuevo State Park.
+Researchers at the University of California, Davis, University of California, Santa Cruz, California Department of Fish and Wildlife, California Department of Public Health, and the National Oceanic and Atmospheric Administration monitored the situation, as a similar outbreak occurred within a colony of southern elephant seals in Argentina that affected a majority of the population and drastically increased mortality in a study conducted in October 2023.
+Año Nuevo State Park was closed to the public until April 11, 2026, when it reopened due to a decrease in mortality rates within pups.